 One of the first things that strikes a reader of A Voyage to Arcturus is the unusual names Lindsay gives his characters and places.
 Gary Wolfe points out that this is a technique for distancing the reader from the characters, preparing them to take a more critical standpoint towards them (just as comedy characters often have funny names.)

 Do the names mean anything?
-Arcturus is not an allegory, so the names are not a codification of what the characters are (as in Medieval morality plays such as Everyman, which features such "characters" as Virtue, Honesty, etc.) but can be taken as poetic additions to their characterisation, adding to their feel.
+Arcturus is not a simplistic allegory, so the names are not an explanation of what the characters mean (as in Medieval morality plays such as Everyman, which features such "characters" as Virtue, Honesty, etc.) but can be taken as poetic additions to their characterisation, adding to their feel.

 On this page I list some of the names and the interpretations and origins various commentators on Arcturus offer up.
 These aren't, of course, definitive (or exhaustive!) and in many cases different interpretations of names can work together to create a cumulative poetic effect.